Serbia in the Junior Eurovision Song Contest 2015

-Serbia participated in the Junior Eurovision Song Contest 2015 in Sofia, Bulgaria.
+Serbia was represented at the Junior Eurovision Song Contest 2015 in Sofia, Bulgaria.
 On 20 August 2015, their participation in the 2015 contest was confirmed.
 Lena Stamenković was later selected to represent Serbia with the song "Lenina pesma".

 Serbia finished 7th with 79 points during the final.

 Internal selection

 On 21 September 2015, it was revealed that Lena Stamenković would represent Serbia with the song "Lenina pesma".
 She was selected internally by the Serbian broadcaster RTS.

 Artist information and song

 Lena Stamenković

-Lena Stamenković was born on June 1, 2004 in the city of Zaječar, not far from Serbia’s border with Bulgaria.
+Lena Stamenković was born on June 1, 2004, in the city of Zaječar, not far from Serbia’s border with Bulgaria.

 Lenina pesma

 “Lenina pesma”, which simply means “Lena’s Song”, is a song by Serbian child singer Lena Stamenković and it represented Serbia in the Junior Eurovision Song Contest 2015 in Bulgaria.
 It was written by Lena alongside Leontina Vukomanović, who co-wrote “Beauty Never Lies” for Serbia’s 2015 Eurovision representative, Bojana Stamenov, as well as “Lane moje” for Željko Joksimović.
 The arrangement was coordinated by Dušan Alagić.